Skip to content

 Proceed On: pass, dispatcher_return

-bpfman load image returns the same data as a bpfman get command.
-From the output, the Program Id of 6213 can be found in the Kernel State section.
-This id can be used to perform a bpfman get to retrieve all relevant program data and a bpfman unload when the program needs to be unloaded.
+bpfman load image returns the same data as a bpfman get program command and the bpfman attach returns the same data as a bpfman get link command.
+From the output, the Program ID of 63336 can be found in the Kernel State section.
+This id can be used to perform a bpfman get program to retrieve all relevant program data and a bpfman unload when the program needs to be unloaded.

-We can recheck the details about the loaded program with the bpfman get command:
+We can recheck the details about the loaded program with the bpfman get program command:

 Bpfman State